South Australian Iron and Steel Company: Historical context

 There was an increase in pig-iron prices in the early 1870s, which led to the formation of a number of colonial-era iron-making ventures in Australia.
 A world-wide shortage caused the price of imported pig-iron to increase, from £4 10s per ton in 1870 to £9 per ton in 1873 greatly advantaging locally manufactured iron.
 However, this high price did not last long, as iron-making capacity increased and pig-iron was once again imported cheaply as ballast in sailing ships returning from England to Australia.

-In 1871, James Martin, at the Phoenix Foundry, in Gawler, had smelted a small quantity of iron, using ore from the Barossa.
-Some of the iron made then survives in an iron fence in Murray St, Gawler, which commemorates the event.
+In 1871, James Martin, at the Phoenix Foundry, in Gawler, had smelted a small quantity of iron, using ore from the Barossa Valley.
+Some of the iron made then survives in an iron fence in Murray Street, Gawler, which commemorates the event.

 Company

 In December 1873, a prospectus was issued for the South Australian Iron and Steel Company Limited.
 The new company was, "for the purpose of Smelting and Manufacturing Iron and Steel from the very rich Magnetite and Hematite Iron Ore found at Mount Cone, near Victor Harbour, of which there is a very large quantity in sight, as well as an unlimited supply of Limestone."
 It held its first shareholder's meeting was held on 22 December 1874.
 The company's offices were in Grenfell Street, Adelaide.
 Share scrip issued in February 1874.
 A call of two shillings per share was made in March 1874.

 The colonial parliament of South Australia voted to give bonus of £2000 for the first 500 tons of pig-iron manufactured in the colony.
 This bonus alone would allow the company to recoup much of the £3000 that it had raised in capital to build its plant, and commence operation.